ibm-cloud-docs/netezza/security/saml-docs.md

 # Configuring SAML authentication in IdP
 {: #saml-docs}

-Admin user can manage `SAML` configurations from web console.

-## Before you begin
-{: #bubsaml}

-- `IdP Metadata URL` and `EntityId` are required to setup SAML on Netezza UI.
-- Add `ACS url` and `SLO endpoint` on IdP.
+Admin user can manage `SAML` configurations from Netezza UI. `IdP Metadata URL` and `EntityId` are required to setup SAML on Netezza UI.
+Update `ACS url` and `SLO endpoint` on IdP.

 The following `SAML` configuration steps are generic.
-Users can follow similar steps depending on the choice of IdP.
+Users can follow similar steps on respective IdP.
 {: note}

 ## How to get `IdP Metadata URL` and `EntityId`